 Essential coverage for a safe, productive workplace.

-Workers’ compensation insurance in Erie, Erie County, Crawford County and throughout all of Pennsylvania and Ohio.
+Workers’ compensation insurance in Erie, Erie County, Crawford County, Mecklenburg County, NC, and throughout Pennsylvania, Ohio, and North Carolina.

 Workers’ compensation insurance covers employees injured on the job or in auto accidents while on business.
 It also covers work-related illnesses.
 We’ll work with you to find a solution that creates a safer and more productive workplace.